mass6/samciaramilaro-jekyll/_posts/2021-09-15-an-alternative-way-to-dump-eloquent-models.md

 ## `dda()` - die and dump arrayable

 To create this helper function, start by adding this helper file that will contain the new `dda` function.
+If you already have a customer helper file that's auto-loaded, you can place it there instead.

 ```php
 // app/Helpers.php